What is broadband and how does it work?

 Types of broadband

 Fibre broadband is the most popular way of getting broadband, offering an extremely wide range of internet speeds depending on what’s available in your area.
-Fiber-optic broadband uses thin glass or plastic cables that transmit data as pulses of light, which means incredibly fast speeds and reliability.
+Fibre-optic broadband uses thin glass or plastic cables that transmit data as pulses of light, which means incredibly fast speeds and reliability.

+ADSL broadband uses existing telephone lines to connect you to the internet.
 ADSL splits the phone line’s signal, letting you use the internet and make voice calls at the same time.
-But its speed depends heavily on your distance from the provider’s exchange -the farther you are, the slower the connection.

 Cable broadband uses the same coaxial cables that deliver cable TV to your home.
-These thick, copper-based cables are wrapped in insulation to block interference, making them good at carrying high-frequency signals.

 Cable networks are shared among homes in your area.
 During busy times (like evenings), when many people stream or game, speeds can slow down because everyone is using the same “pipe.”
-Our newer cable systems (called DOCSIS 3.1/4.0) solve this problem by splitting the cable into more “lanes” for data.
-Our Speeds range from 50 Mbps to over 1 Gbps with our gigabit broadband, depending on your plan and network upgrades.
+Our newer cable systems (called DOCSIS 3.1/4.0) solve this problem by splitting the cable into more "lanes".

 Use our helpful postcode checker to see what you can get

 Satellite broadband works by sending and receiving data through a satellite in space.
-A dish installed at your home communicates with the satellite, which connects to a ground station linked to the internet.
-When you request data (like loading a webpage), the signal travels from your dish to the satellite, then to the ground station, and back again.
+A dish installed at your home communicates with a satellite, which in turn connects to a ground station linked to the internet.
+This process enables satellite broadband to provide internet access in remote or rural areas where other types of broadband are unavailable.

 Broadband vs WiFi: What’s the difference?

 Broadband and WiFi are related but not the same thing.
-Broadband is the actual internet connection that comes into your home from your internet provider, while WiFi is the wireless signal that allows your devices to connect to the internet without needing cables.
+Broadband is the actual internet connection that comes into your home from your internet provider, while WiFi is the wireless signal that allows your devices to connect to the internet without cables.

-In other words, broadband is the internet coming into your home, and WiFi is how you access it wirelessly.
-If your broadband is slow, your WiFi will also be slow.
-But even if you have fast broadband, poor WiFi signals (due to distance from the router or interference) can make your internet feel slow on wireless devices.
+Even if you have fast broadband, poor WiFi signals (due to distance from the router or interference) can make your internet feel slow on wireless devices.

 What broadband can I get?